So a year on, and who could have predicted where we would find ourselves?

 In another important development, we are currently recruiting for an Officer for Retention to ensure this issue is at the heart of all the College’s work and this person will drive our forthcoming retention strategy to help people thrive in the profession.
 The strategy is due to be published before the end of the year.

 However, there are also more fundamental changes required and we need a standardised approach to retention, requiring coordinated action across government and the NHS nationally and locally.
 We also need better data on attrition to help us understand when people leave medicine and the factors that impact their decision.
 We will continue to keep you informed as our work develops.

 And of course, the College’s Paediatrics 2040 project is well underway.
 A key part of the project is to look ahead to the future on how we attract and retain a paediatric workforce that is well equipped to provide the best possible services.
 We aim to publish more on this later in the year.

 What can you do to help our retention work?

 - Share the videos from Survive and thrive - our President speaking about retention and doctors sharing their tips on coping with stress

-- Tell us your tips on dealing with stress on Twitter at #ChoosePaediatrics
+- Tell us why you keep choosing paediatrics on Twitter at #ChoosePaediatrics

 - Take advantage of the College's various resources, so you can support yourself and colleagues